 Dating back over a hundred years, this old shepherd’s hut is one of the oldest remaining buildings in Flaine.
 Old wooden beams and a large central fireplace make it a warm and inviting place to enjoy some traditional Savoyard cuisine from its à la carte menu.
-Located only 200 metres from the cable car station at Flaine Forum, this charming restaurant is open for both lunch and dinner.
+Located only 200 metres from the cable car station at Flaine Forum, Le Michet is a charming restaurant open for both lunch and dinner.

 +33 (0)4 50 90 80 08.

 Positioned right next to Le Michet is another former shepherd’s hut, which is now home to L’Eloge (+33 (0)4 50 90 85 91), a fast food restaurant serving sandwiches, lasagna, chilli, and such like.
 Providing a similar rustic setting to its sister restaurant, L’Eloge is perfect for those who want to enjoy a traditional alpine atmosphere without having to linger too long over lunch.
 It also has a great little sun terrace, which is always busy on sunny days.

 La Pente à Jules

 La Pente à Jules (+33 (0)4 50 90 87 42) is a new chalet style restaurant specialising in grilled meats and rotisserie.
 Occupying an excellent location at the bottom of the Almandine run, its large terrace is always busy on sunny days.